akamola/wp-blank/README.md

   - See `functions.php`
   - Widget area token: `blanktheme-widgetarea-`
 - Basic setup for menus
   - See `functions.php`
+- Basic setup for theme support features
+  - See `functions.php`
 - Optimized markup for comments
   - Seperated sections for pingbacks/trackbacks and comments